Goals and Objectives in your 50's

 Think about how much you need for your retirement

-This is a complex and individual issue, and we have addressed the assets required to support retirementi elsewhere.
+This is a complex and individual issue, and we have addressed the assets required to support retirement elsewhere.
 We take the view that most people should generally aim to generate an income for retirement that is about 60% - 65% of their pre-retirement income.
 There are a number of calculators available, including one provided by ASFA (The Association of Superannuation Funds of Australia), which generate estimates of what assets are then required to support this income.

-Apart from the difficulty in estimating longevity, one current issue is whether the average investment earnings used by the various calculators remain viable in a world experiencing historically low interest rates?
-If not, and we are perhaps entering a long period of significantly lower average returns, then the asset base needed to support superannuation may need to be higher than was previously the case.
+Apart from the difficulty in estimating longevity, one current issue is whether the average investment earnings used by the various calculators - which effectively look backward - remain appropriate in a world where growth is decelerating and inflation has reappeared.
+If we are entering a long period of significantly lower average returns, then the asset base needed to support superannuation may need to be higher than was previously the case.

 You also need to consider to what degree you intend to run down your asset base during retirement.
 Some financial planners will trumpet the "5% rule" - a rule of thumb which suggests that your sustainable annual income should be no more than 5% of your super balance.
 This means you will basically maintain your capital throughout your retirement - in nominal rather than real terms, as inflation will eat away at the real value of the capital.